AccardoNull/Interactive-Algorithm-Visualizer-Platform/README.md

 ## Demo
 Live Demo: https://interactive-algorithm-visualizer-im.vercel.app/
-The search function is currently limit to the sample images shown in the repository, under backend/static/images.
+The search function is currently limited to the sample images stored in the repository, under backend/static/images.

 ## Completed features
 ### KMP visualizer